 Note that the text field for the onClick property is now highlighted with a red border to warn us that the button has been configured to call a method which does not yet exist.
-To address this, double-click on the MainActivity. java file to load it into the code editor and add the code for the convertCurrency method to the class file so that it reads as follows, noting that it is also necessary to import some additional Android packages:
+To address this, double-click on the MainActivity. java file in the Project tool window (app -> java -> <package name> -> MainActivity) to load it into the code editor and add the code for the convertCurrency method to the class file so that it reads as follows, noting that it is also necessary to import some additional Android packages:

 '''

-package com.ebookfrenzy.androidsample;
+package com.example.androidsample;

+import androidx.appcompat.app.AppCompatActivity;

 import android.os.Bundle;

-import com.google.android.material.floatingactionbutton.FloatingActionButton;

-import com.google.android.material.snackbar.Snackbar;

-import androidx.appcompat.app.AppCompatActivity;

-import androidx.appcompat.widget.Toolbar;

 import android.view.View;

-import android.view.Menu;

-import android.view.MenuItem;

 import android.widget.EditText;

 import android.widget.TextView;

 public class MainActivity extends AppCompatActivity {

-.

-.
+@Override

+protected void onCreate(Bundle savedInstanceState) {

+super.onCreate(savedInstanceState);

+setContentView(R.layout.activity main);

 public void convertCurrency(View view) {

-'''

-''' EditText dollarText = findViewById(R.id.dollarText); TextView textView = findViewById(R.id.textView);
+EditText dollarText = findViewById(R.id.dollarText);

+TextView textView = findViewById(R.id.textView);

 if (!dollarText.getText().toString().equals("")) {

 float dollarValue = Float.valueOf(dollarText.getText().toString());

 float euroValue = dollarValue 0.85F;

-textView.setText(euroValue.toString());
+textView.setText(String.format(Locale.getDefault(), "%.2f",

+euroValue));

 } else {

 textView.setText(R.string.no_value_string);

-}

 '''

 The method begins by obtaining references to the EditText and TextView objects by making a call to a method named findViewById, passing through the id assigned within the layout file.
-A check is then made to ensure that the user has entered a dollar value and if so, that value is extracted, converted from a String to a floating point value and converted to euros.
+A check is then made to ensure that the user has entered a dollar value and if so, that value is extracted, converted from a String to a floating point value to two decimal places and converted to euros.
 Finally, the result is displayed on the TextView widget.
 If any of this is unclear, rest assured that these concepts will be covered in greater detail in later chapters.